hashicorp/terraform-website/content/source/docs/enterprise/saml/troubleshooting.html.md

 # Troubleshooting Guide

-**Note**: Verify you are on release version 201807-2 as that is the version that has the debugging functionality that is described in this guide.
+**Note**: Verify you are on release version 201807-2 or later, as that is the version that introduced the debugging functionality that is described in this guide.
 If you would like assistance with upgrading, please [contact support](/docs/enterprise/private/faq.html#support-for-private-terraform-enterprise).

 ## Disable SAML Single Sign-On